Guitar Types and Their Attributes

 Beginner: $100-$400 Intermediate: $700-$1,200 Expert: $1,500-$10,000 |

 Beginner: $100-$800 Intermediate: $800-$2,000 Expert: $4,000-$20,000.
-Keep in mind electic guitars require some sort of amp whether physical or digital and a 1/4" lead. |
+Keep in mind electric guitars require some sort of amplifier whether physical or digital and a 1/4" lead to connect to it.
+This is because electric guitars make their sound through the pickups picking up the vibrations of the strings and this is then sent to an amplifier to amplify and shape the sound. |